 The goal is to generate sufficient heat or sparks which will create a small smoking ember or coal.
-This can then be dropped into a dry tinder bundle to start a fire.
-There are 4 primary sources to generate a fire:
+This can then be dropped into a dry tinder bundle to light a fire.
+There are 4 primary ways to start a fire without matches:

 1. Friction: Friction is the most common way of creating fire and requires you to rub wood together using a bow, plow or a hand drill.

 2. Sparks: Using materials like rocks, flint, and a battery with wool is a standard way to create sparks that will start a fire.